Looking for vegetarian Thanksgiving recipes? Here are the very best meatless main dishes that will be loved by everyone around the table!

-This is a new main dish this year and our most popular recipe for the season.
+Next up in our vegetarian Thanksgiving recipes: baked gnocchi!
 The gooey gnocchi are drenched in savory pumpkin sauce with creamy pockets of goat cheese—need we say more?
 We’ve made it for a few occasions and it gets rave reviews.
 If you’d like to make this gluten-free, pick up some gluten-free gnocchi (while potato based, traditional gnocchi contain flour).

 In this cozy bake, pumpkin is mixed with ricotta cheese and a bit of fresh sage for a savory, gooey filling.
 It’s baked in a marinara sauce that’s homey and complex in flavor.
 It takes a bit of effort to put together, so pull in some friends and family for the assembly.
 It’s a filling meatless main that would pair well with Thanksgiving sides.

-This is one of my favorite Thanksgiving recipes, since sweet potatoes are one of my top veggies.
-Instead of topping them with marshmallows and brown sugar like the Thanksgiving tradition, these are made up as a main dish.
+This is one of our favorite vegetarian Thanksgiving recipes.
+Instead of topping sweet potatoes with marshmallows and brown sugar like the Thanksgiving tradition, these are made up as a main dish.
 They’re baked, then the filling is removed and mixed with goat cheese.
 It’s topped with French lentils, goat cheese crumbles, and celery leaves for an aromatic twist.
 While this meatless main dish could work for any meal, it’s especially lovely on the Thanksgiving table.

 Acorn squash is Thanksgiving perfect: it’s a tender, sweet squash with edible skin.
 Here, we’ve chopped it into quarters and topped it with a Mediterranean-style wild rice stuffing.
 The tender grains are mixed with pistachios, kale and feta.
 It’s a delicious main dish that’s showy and crowd-pleasing.